williamgilpin/howto/howto_sphinx.md

 	git add .
 	git push origin gh-pages

-This is a less optimal solution because you have to re-copy the entire folder of documentation each time a change is made
+This is a less optimal solution because you have to re-copy the entire folder of documentation each time a change is made.
+I'm still working on a smoother fix.

+For example, for my project [pypdb] I go through the following checklist when committing new documentation to the main branch:

++ Remove temporary copies of main file from ipynb directory
++ Export HTML file of all notebooks and put in the right directories
++ Update all documentation:

+	+ Compile sphinx
+	+ Retrieve HTML folder from output
+	+ Put this HTML folder in the Documentation GitHub repository
+	+ push to master
+	+ push to gh-pages branch

++ Update version number in setup.py
++ push to GitHub
++ Update Github tags
++ Update PyPI
++ Test pip install in a clean environment

 # Using Sphinx